Mary Duggan

 Mary Beatrice Duggan (7 November 1925 – 10 March 1973) was an English cricketer who played as an all-rounder.
-She appeared in 17 Test matches for England between 1949 and 1963.
-She primarily played domestic cricket for Middlesex.
+She appeared in 17 Test matches for England between 1949 and 1963, and captained the side from 1957 onwards.
+Most of her domestic career was spent with Middlesex.

+Life and career

+Duggan was the youngest of three children of Mary Heath (née Gattey) and Norman Duggan, a physician and surgeon.
+She attended the Alice Ottley School, Worcester and Royal High School, Bath, before training as a physical education teacher at Dartford College of Physical Education.